fleetdm/fleet/docs/Using Fleet/Supported-host-operating-systems.md

 The osquery installer will run on Linux distributions where `glibc` is >= 2.2 (there is ongoing work to make osquery work with `glibc` 2.12+).
 If you aren't sure what version of `glibc` your distribution is using, [DistroWatch](https://distrowatch.com/) is a great resource.

-> Fedora has disabled systray icons by default and requires a [gnome extension](https://extensions.gnome.org/extension/615/appindicator-support/) to be installed to include the Fleet desktop icon.
+> Fedora, CentOS 8 and 9 has disabled systray icons by default and requires a [gnome extension](https://extensions.gnome.org/extension/615/appindicator-support/) to be installed to include the Fleet desktop icon.

 <meta name="pageOrderInSection" value="1200">